ranon-rat/frensmatria/README.md

-# 【F▄R▀E▄N▀S▄M▀A▄T▀R▄I▀A▄】
+# F R E N S M A T R I A
+> _"The numbers speak through the machine, and the machine speaks through us."_

-Welcome to the **FRENSMATRIA** nexus – a rhizomatic peer-to-peer crystallization matrix designed to map numerical hyperflows through collaborative biomechanical nodes and quantum relay systems.
-This is not merely software; it's a xenomorphic knowledge engine feeding on collective numerical gnosis.
+Welcome to the **FRENSMATRIA** nexus – a rhizomatic peer-to-peer crystallization matrix designed to map numerical hyperflows through collaborative nodes.
+It comes straight from my dreams.

 ![Gematria Lookup](images/lookup.png)